MateuszKubuszok/sonatype-stats/README.md

  - [x] migrating charts to Chart.js
  - [x] migrating from Travis CI to GH Actions

+## What it does

+Sonatype exposes projects stats only after you log in, and only for your projects (Central Statistics).
+Its UI also only shows last 12 months.

+Through their API you can fetch data since the beginning of the project for every artifact.
+And this is what this script does:

+ * it fetches unique IPs in every month since project start
+ * it fetches both unique IPs and all downloads for every artifact since the project start
+ * it creates chart containing all of that data (using Chart.js)
+ * it saves both chart and values from Sonatype in `data` directory
+ * it uses content of `data` directory as cache to not download the same data twice unnecessarily

+You can then looks though the statistics, archive them or publish on GitHub pages.

 ## Running locally

 Install Scala CLI.
 Then run: